 Fraud is one area that state licensing boards are especially interested in preventing.
 As far as "damage" goes, that is a vague area that often can only be determined in a court of law.

-After all, what is "damage"?
-Your addition was finished one month late and you are raging mad about it?
-Is that damage?
-Or, it was finished one month late, and you were unable to set up your anticipated home business and lost $5,000 in projected revenues.
-Is that a more plausible type of damage?
+After all, the definition of "damage" varies from person to person.
+Is your issue that your addition was finished one month late and you are raging mad about it, or that it was finished one month late and you were unable to set up your anticipated home business and lost $5,000 in projected revenues?
 These are matters more for seeking recompense in a civil court via lawsuits than from filing against bonds.

 This Is How You Make a Claim on a Contractor's Bond